Security alarm: Radio alarm dual signaling

 Dual signaling is a method of alarm transmission that uses a mobile phone network and a telephone and/or IP path to transmit intruder, fire and personal attack signals at high speed from the protected premises to an Alarm Receiving Centre (ARC).
-It most commonly uses GPRS or GSM, a high-speed signaling technology used to send and receive ‘packets’ of data, with a telephone line in addition.
+It most commonly uses GPRS or GSM, a high-speed signaling technology used to send and receive 'packets' of data, with a telephone line in addition.
 IP is not used as frequently due to issues with installation and configuration as high levels of expertise is often required in addition to alarm installation knowledge.
+Modern alarm communicators have largely transitioned from 2G GPRS to 4G LTE cellular modules, providing faster signal delivery and improved reliability, particularly as 2G networks have been progressively decommissioned across Europe and North America.

 A dual signaling communication device is attached to a control panel on a security installation and is the component that transmits the alarm to the ARC.
 It can do this in a number of different ways, via the GPRS radio path, via the GSM radio path or via the telephone line/or IP.
 These multiple signaling paths are all present and live at the same time backing each other up to minimize exposure of the property to intruders.
 Should one fail, there is always a back up and depending on the manufacturer chosen up to three paths working simultaneously at any one time.

 Dual paths allow distinction between hardware failures and a genuine attack on the alarm.
 This helps eliminate false alarms and unnecessary responses.
 Dual signaling has helped considerably with the restoration of police response as in an instance where a phone line is cut as the dual signaling device can continue to send alarm calls via one of its alternative paths either confirming or denying the alarm from the initial path.

 In the UK, CSL DualCom Ltd pioneered dual signaling in 1996.
 The company offered an alternative to existing alarm signaling while setting the current standard for professional dual path security monitoring.
 Dual signaling is now firmly regarded as the standard format for alarm signaling and is duly specified by all of the leading insurance companies.